 The station is to undergo a dramatic redevelopment, including a new glass-fronted station twice the size of the existing building.

 Facilities will include a new café shop, toilets and indoor seating and waiting areas in addition to clearly marked waiting and taxi areas being created in front of the station to make it safer for pedestrians.

-The station, which has direct trains to the heart of London, Birmingham and Worcester, was used by 1.6 million people last year, with numbers predicted to rise 50% within five years.
+The station, which has direct trains to the heart of London, Birmingham and Worcester, was used for 2.2 million journeys last year, with passenger numbers predicted to rise 50% within five years.

-The scheme also proposes significant improvements to nearby bus stop and a new pedestrian crossing close to the station on Comberton Hill.
+The scheme also proposes significant improvements to nearby bus stops and a new pedestrian crossing close to the station on Comberton Hill.